 Considering that each player has eight pawns at the beginning of the game, there is the potential for a significant increase in the number of queens on the board.

-In theory, it is possible for a player to promote all eight of their pawns to queens, resulting in a total of nine queens for that player.
+In theory, it is possible for a player to promote all eight of their pawns to queens, resulting in a total of nine queens but this happens only once in a blue moon.

-Too Many Queens on the Board is Practically Impossible
+Why Too Many Queens on the Board is Practically Impossible?

-While it is technically possible to have multiple queens on the board, the chances of promoting more than one or two pawns to queens in a typical game are quite slim.
+While it is technically possible to have multiple queens on the board, the chances of promoting more than one or two pawns to queens in a game is rare and in most cases impossible.

 Promoting a pawn requires strategic positioning, as well as favorable circumstances that allow the pawn to safely advance to the 8th rank.